 March 20, 2011 Sooley Cabin Day Trip: (9 Photos)

-9. Its been at least 3 years since I can remember riding a snowmobile this late into March here on the east coast.
-Unlike our fortunate West Coast snowmobiling brethren, our season is usually petering out mid March.
+9. Its been at least three years since I can remember riding a snowmobile this late into March here on the East Coast.
+Unlike our fortunate West Coast snowmobiling brethren, our season usually peters out mid March.

-8. After experiencing reasonably cold temperatures all week, a little rain Thursday and a little snow Friday, French, Bill and I headed to Sooley's cabin Sunday morning with hopes of burning another tank of gas in the sleds.
-We keep going back to this area especially late in the season because we are confident in the ice on the ponds, and there is a lot less traffic in the woods then there is closer to town.
-Sure enough when tested we found a good 12" of ice on the pond, although the sides of any narrow sections and stream run in's were given a wide margin.
+8. We had reasonably cold temperatures all week, a little rain Thursday and a little snow Friday.
+Sunday morning French, Bill and I headed to the Sooley Family Cabin with hopes of burning another tank of gas in the sleds.
+We keep going back to this area especially late in the season because we are familiar and confident of ice conditions on the ponds, and there is a lot less traffic in this area then there is closer to town.
+Sure enough when tested we found a good 12" of ice on the pond, with that we gave the sides of any narrow sections and stream run in's a very wide berth.

-7. I started my sled and headed up the pond hearing a few snaps & pops along the way, I figured the drive belt was failing but I kept riding to the top of the pond.
-A few hundred feet from our cook up spot the belt completely disintegrated and I coasted to a stop about 20 feet from my destination.
+7. I started my sled and headed up the pond hearing a few snaps & pops along the way.
+I figured the drive belt was failing but I continued riding to our destination a short distance away at the top of the pond.
+A few hundred feet from our boil-up spot the belt completely disintegrated and I coasted to a stop 20 feet from our destination.
 I unloaded my ice fishing gear, and set about installing my spare belt.
 I was disheartened to find that not only had the belt disintegrated, but the primary clutch was damaged.
-There was a large piece broken and missing from the clutch and a large split had formed right to the centre of the outer sheave.
+There was a large piece broke out of the inner sheave and a large split found from the outer edge right to the centre of the outer sheave.

-5. Since I couldn't ride, we decided to set a few ice fishing lines, and have a cook up.
-Janes dropped up and enjoyed the afternoon with us catching a couple trout and having a wicked feed of Bacon, bologna, onion and beans.
+5. Since I couldn't ride I tended the ice fishing lines and prepared a boil-up.
+Janes dropped up later in the day and enjoyed the afternoon with us catching a couple trout and having a wicked feed of Bacon, bologna, onion and beans.

 4.

-3. Knowing the clutch would probably explode if started I reluctantly had French tow me back to the truck when we packed up for the day.
+3. Knowing the cracked clutch would likely explode if I ran the engine, I reluctantly let French tow me back to the truck at the end of the day.

 2.

-1. All was not lost, we had a great day in the country, French got to try his new Curve XS skis on his Yamaha Nytro, and Bill got a little riding in.
-Depending on the weather I might leave my sled repairs until the fall, but if we get a dump of snow repairs will be completed pretty quick!
+1. All was not lost, we had a great day in the country, French got to try his new Curve XS skis on his sled, and Bill enjoyed a little late season riding.
+Depending on the weather I may leave my sled repairs until fall, but if we get a dump of snow that clutch will be replaced pretty quick!

 Cheers, MIKE